(Photo: Wade Muir)

 DynaDream CBN Lemon Ginger 20:1 Soft Chew

-These are a great option for people who don’t want any THC with their CBN fix but do want CBD, the other non-psychoactive cannabinoid that some say can help with relaxation.
+These are a great option for people who don’t want any THC with their CBN fix but do want CBD, a non-psychoactive cannabinoid that some say can help with relaxation.
 These come with a healthy 20-mg dose of CBD along with 2 mg of CBN in each gummy.
 Ontario Cannabis Store

 NightNight Full Spectrum CBN+CBD Oil